Financial trading is a fantasy career for people around the world. Many of us dream of outsmarting the market and achieving financial independence.

 This is known as a “pump and dump.”

 To avoid these schemes, consider trading volume when you select coins or tokens to trade.
 And avoid the temptation of the fear of missing out.
 FOMO can lead you into a lot of bad decisions if you’re not careful.
+When you’re trading cryptocurrency for profit, it’s important to keep a level head and evaluate opportunities thoroughly.

 Here’s a simple way to get started with technical analysis.
 You can look for market correlations by comparing price charts for different coins.